Sagmo/Vimrc/README.md

 - Remember to build (with clangd, not libclang):
 - cd ~/.vim/Plugged/YouCompleteMe
 - python3 install.py --clangd-completer

+*NOTE* If you get error saying you are missing python3 header, try installing with just python install.py --clangd-completer

 #### Alt 3 - You have an older version of Vim
 If you get a warning that says YouCompleteMe unavailable: requires Vim 7.4.1578+.